-- ensure that all Governors in maintained schools have in place an enhanced DBS certificate without barred list check unless they are also in regulated activity and a Section 128 check regarding the management of a school1 - ensure that all staff, supply staff, agency workers and volunteers (including governors) are appropriately inducted and supported following their appointment - ensure that all staff, supply staff, agency workers and volunteers (including Governors) are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents including having access to the school's code of conduct and the Safer Consortium's 'Safer Working Practices for Adults who work with Children and Young People'.
-From April 2020, this also includes an addendum in relation to potential changes to working practices due to the Covid-19 lockdown available here. - ensure that staff, supply staff, agency workers and volunteers (including Governors) are aware that sexual relationships between them and pupils aged under-18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of position of trust) - ensure that any proceedings against staff relating to child protection matters are concluded in full even where the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities, professional bodies and included in references where applicable - ensure allegations are dealt with properly where school is not the employer e.g. allegations against supply teachers.
+In school we will: operate Safe Recruitment practices including ensuring appropriate Data Barring Service (DBS) and reference checks are undertaken according to the current KCSE for all staff, supply staff, agency workers and volunteers (including Governors) before individuals are appointed or placed into school ensure that at least one member of the governing body and the Head teacher is trained in Safe Recruitment Practices and at least one person who conducts the interview has completed safer recruitment training • ensure that all Governors in maintained schools have in place an enhanced DBS certificate without barred list check unless they are also in regulated activity and a Section 128 check regarding the management of a school • ensure that all staff, supply staff, agency workers and volunteers (including governors) are appropriately inducted and supported following their appointment • ensure that all staff, supply staff, agency workers and volunteers (including Governors) are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents including having access to the school's code of conduct and the Safer Consortium's ' Safer Working Practices for Adults who work with Children and Young People '.
+From April 2020, this also includes an addendum in relation to potential changes to working practices due to the Covid-19 lockdown available here . • ensure that staff, supply staff, agency workers and volunteers (including Governors) are aware that sexual relationships between them and pupils aged under-18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of position of trust) • ensure that any proceedings against staff relating to child protection matters are concluded in full even where the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities, professional bodies and included in references where applicable • ensure allegations are dealt with properly where school is not the employer e.g. allegations against supply teachers.
 In no circumstances will we cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the local authority designated officer (LADO) to determine a suitable outcome.
-When using an agency, we will inform them of our process for managing allegation and will keep the agency involved and informed throughout any cases of allegations against their agency/supply workers. - Allegations Management: - implement Part 4 of the current KCSE (Allegations of abuse made against teachers including supply staff, volunteers and other staff) and all other relevant Safeguarding and Child Protection policies - in the event of an allegation against staff, school will consult with the Designated Officer in the Local Authority (referred to as the LADO) - see the information attached for contact details
+When using an agency, we will inform them of our process for managing allegation and will keep the agency involved and informed throughout any cases of allegations against their agency/supply workers.
+Allegations Management: implement Part 4 of the current KCSE (Allegations of abuse made against teachers including supply staff, volunteers and other staff) and all other relevant Safeguarding and Child Protection policies in the event of an allegation against staff, school will consult with the Designated Officer in the Local Authority (referred to as the LADO) - see the information attached for contact details